Fulton Chain of Lakes: Expansions in 1798

 The lakes were expanded from 2762 acre to 3481 acre in 1798 when the Moose River was dammed at Old Forge.
 The present dam at Old Forge holds back 6.8 e9USgal of water.
 This reservoir is managed by the HR-BR Regulating District.
 In the late 1800s, the State Water Power Commissioner made an agreement with Fulton Chain cottage owners and recreational users to maintain the water level during the summer season, an agreement still in effect.

 Recreation

 Prior to World War II, the town of Inlet boasted fourteen Adirondack hotels.
 The Woods Inn is now the only historic hotel remaining open year round.
 Boating is a popular activity in the Fulton Chain of Lakes because any aspects of the lakes are accessible by water.
-For example, the restaurants of The Woods Inn, Great Pines (Formerly Northwoods Inn), Daikers, and the Screamen Eagle are all accessible by boat, you can also get to Inlet and Old Forge by boat.
-A very popular type of boat in the Adirondacks is the pontoon boat because many people enjoy relaxing on the lakes.
-Also fishing boats because of the vast numbers of types of fish and areas of the lakes to be able to fish.
-The lakes sport decent populations of gamefish including northern pike, lake trout, rainbow trout, brook trout, landlocked (Atlantic) salmon, largemouth bass, smallmouth bass, yellow perch, brown bullhead, tiger muskie and various panfish.
 Tubing, skiing, knee boarding, and wake boarding are all common water recreational activities that are seen while on the Fulton Chain of Lakes.
 In addition to boating, snowmobiling is also very popular in the region during the Winter.
-Although the Fulton Chain of Lakes are not technically part of the snowmobile trails, once frozen many snowmobilers use them to access the same restaurants noted above.